binsarjr/kitmono/README.md

 It provides a structured setup for managing multiple packages and applications within a single repository.
 The included packages are `trpc-definition`, `tailwind-configuration`, `tsconfig`, and `ui`, while the apps are built using SvelteKit.

+> ## Tips for SvelteKit

+>

+> - Keep all libraries in the `devDependencies` section.

+> - SvelteKit will handle the compilation of all dependencies.

+> - Ensure the `node_modules` folder remains empty when uploading to production.

 ## Packages

 ### trpc-definition